feathers-plus/graphql/README.md

 - Feathers services with [BatchLoaders](https://feathers-plus.github.io/v1/batch-loader/), or
 - raw SQL statements.

-Press the appropriate `Show` button in the docs to see relevant code.
+Press the appropriate `Show` button in the docs to see the relevant code.

 ## Examples

-As you can see from the sample code above, the adapter requires multiple working parts in order to configure the GraphQL instance properly.
+As you can see,
+the adapter requires multiple working parts in order to configure the GraphQL instance properly.
 That's just how GraphQL is.

 [@feathers-plus/cli-generate-example](https://github.com/feathers-plus/cli-generator-example)
 contains 10 working examples of using the GraphQL adapter.
+They all use the same [database](./docs/schema.jpg) and the same [test harness](./docs/test-harness.jpg).
 You should refer to them while reading the [docs](https://generator.feathers-plus.com/).

 ![example database schema](./docs/schema.jpg)